 - Nightmares – Nightmares can happen frequently and multiple times per night right after the accident.

 - Flashbacks of the accident – You may see, hear, or smell something that causes you to relive the event, also referred to as a trigger.
-News reports on TV, the internet, or the radio, seeing an accident in person or the aftermath, or simply hearing a car backfire are examples of triggers that can affect you negatively, and can oftentimes induce symptoms such as sweating and rapid heartbeats.
+Watching or hearing the news, seeing an accident in person or the aftermath, or simply hearing a car backfire are examples of triggers that can affect you negatively and can frequently induce symptoms such as sweating and rapid heartbeats.

 - Lack of interest – Motorcycle accidents can cause a lack of interest in motorcycles or anything motorcycle-related, and sometimes in things completely unrelated.
 There’s no guarantee that something seemingly unrelated to motorcycling won’t be affected.
-If you were on a ride to get a milkshake as a reward, you may attribute milkshakes to the accident and not be interested in drinking one again for a while.
+Suppose you were on a ride to get a milkshake as a reward.
+In that case, you may attribute milkshakes to the accident and not be interested in drinking one again for a while.

 - Increased anxiety and stress – As your mind processes the information from the accident, it can stay in a heightened state of anxiety.
 You can stay irritable, tense, or feel uninterested in talking to people you associate with motorcycling.